airsoftnorge/TECP/README.md

 # Ideas for future expansion

+* Have points revert to initial state after a set amount of time ✔️
 * Activate spawn points based on currently owned points.
 * Force capture order
-* Have points revert to neutral after a set time ✔️

 # How we expect it to look once done